mistakenot/react-kata/diary.md

 This will do for starters.
 We'll start by implementing the first one.
 As we're starting to get into the weeds of writing tests, we'll also add a few libraries, chiefly [Enzyme](http://airbnb.io/enzyme/), to make life a bit easier.

 I've written our first failing acceptance test in [search-results.test.js](/src/search-results/search-results.test.js).
 This is how we start any new component.

+Now we make it pass by doing the simplest thing we can think of.
+After doing that, we look to see if we can make small and incremental refacting changes to:
+- Remove duplication.
+- Group together related code.

+Can't see any oppotunities for that here, Onwards.